SCJBruinsma/vaa-stemconsult/README.md

 # vaa-stemconsult

 Files for the Stemconsult VAA launched during the 2017 elections for the House of Representatives in the Netherlands.
 The R files generate information on the MCA, perform some cleaning and re-scaling and show the effect of the experiment that was part of the VAA.
 Build by the PreferenceMatcher consortium (http://www.preferencematcher.org/).
+For the data, see: https://easy.dans.knaw.nl/ui/datasets/id/easy-dataset:79842.

 # Citation